Lavkar1118/AB-Testing/README.md

 **Pageviews required is maximum of pageviews for the different metrics.
 Therefore the required pageviews is 4,741,212**

 ### Duration and exposure
-100% diversion of traffic at 40,000 pageviews/day would require 119 days
-On eliminating retention (which has the max pageview requirement currently), the pageview requirement becomes 685,325 and there are two options:
-18 day experiment with 100% diversion
-36 day experiment with 50% diversion

 If 100% of the web traffic is diverted to the experiment, based on 40,000 pageviews per day, it would take around 119 days to complete the experiment, which was deemed too long by the company.
 On eliminating the retention parameter, the maximum pageview requirement now drops to 685,325.
 This results in an 18-day experiment using a 100% diversion rate and a 36 days experiment using a 50% diversion rate.
 Since the company is conducting other experiments in parallel, using 50% of the traffic for this experiment is appropriate.
 Therefore, it was decided that 685,325 pageview samples will be collected over a period of 36 days.